MeepleCodes/ffxiv_macro/README.md

 [x] Dropping text (easy)
 [x] Dragging text (why not!
 Seems easy enough) [you fool.
 You utter rube.]
 - Input mode for entering unicode
+- More shortcuts for commonly used glyphs (vertical/horizontal lines, letters/numbers in boxes)
 - Form association (https://html.spec.whatwg.org/multipage/custom-elements.html#concept-custom-element-definition-form-associated)
 [x] Refactor to make all functions that use TextEditor.font etc take a custom this: type declaration [ Messy but worked ]